netinupur/car-or-tree-with-Spark-DL/README.md

 For this project, we have used Spark on AWS EMR.
 We have conducted all project steps in Spark, including data sourcing and ingesting, exploratory data analysis, modeling, and evaluation of results.

 #### Software
-Because we are all Python programmers, we used the Python API for Spark called PySpark to conduct our project.
+Because we are all Python programmers, we used the Python API for Spark, called PySpark, to conduct our project.
 In PySpark, we used the structured APIs Dataframes and SQL.
 In terms of packages, we used the `mllib` package and the `sparkdl` package.
 [Sparkdl](https://github.com/databricks/spark-deep-learning) is a package for Deep Learning in Spark and allowed us to make use of Transfer Learning when creating our classification model.
-In order to run `sparkdl`, we also had to install Tensorflow and Keras on all the machines in our cluster.
-Because of the complicated setup with sparkdl, Tensorflow, and Keras, we made use of a special bootstrap script when launching our cluster.
+In order to run `sparkdl`, we also had to install `Tensorflow` and `Keras` on all the machines in our cluster.
+Because of the complicated setup with `sparkdl`, `Tensorflow`, and `Keras`, we made use of a special bootstrap script when launching our cluster.
 You can find the bootstrap script here: s3://bigdatateaching/bootstrap/bigdata-deeplearning-bootstrap.sh

 #### Cluster hardware
-When conducting our projects, we had to go through several iterations to figure out the best hardware setup.
+When conducting our project, we had to go through several iterations to figure out the best hardware setup.
 We started out with 6 m4.xlarge instances (1 master and 5 workers) with 16GB of memory each.
-This setup worked fine when we tested our code on a small subset of our data.
+This setup worked fine when we tested our code on a small subset of the data.
 However, when we ran it on the entire dataset, we ran into memory errors.
 The cluster did not have enough memory to train our deep learning model.
 To combat this, we increased the instance types to m4.2xlarge instances with 32GB of memory.
 However, we ran into memory issues again.
 As a next step, we increased the instances to m4.16xlarge with 256GB of memory.
-But we ran into memory issues again.
+But, we ran into memory issues once again.
 Therefore, we decided to use the largest instances available on AWS: r5.24xlarge.
 This instance type has 768GB of memory and costs $6 per hour.
 We ran a cluster of 1 master and 3 workers and finally managed to train and evaluate our model.

 ### Data Sourcing and Ingesting